I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Craft Beer Lab

 Craft Beer Lab is located in a trendy area of Beşiktaş.
-It was my favorite craft beer bar in Istanbul.
+It’s one of my favorite craft beer bars in Istanbul.

-Not only does it have the largest selection of Turkish craft beers from Gara Guzu, Red Tower, & Pablo, but there are also beers available from other international breweries such as Brewdog & Stone, plus some traditional German & Belgian beers.
+Not only does it have a large selection of Turkish craft beers from Gara Guzu, Red Tower, and Pablo, but there are also beers available from other international breweries, plus some traditional German and Belgian beers.

-Based in Muğla, Gara Guzu is easily the biggest & best craft brewery in Turkey.
-If you spot their beers while out anywhere in the country, get one, because that’s probably the best beer you’re going to have for a while.
-Their 4C IPA isn’t just a great beer for Turkey, it stands up well to beer from other places as well.
-Here’s a good article about Gara Guzu.
+Based in Muğla, Gara Guzu is easily the biggest and best craft brewery in Turkey.
+If you spot their beers while out anywhere in the country, get one because that’s probably the best beer you’ll have for a while.
+Their 4C IPA isn’t just a great beer for Turkey; it also holds up well against beers from other places.

 In addition to having great beer, Craft Beer Lab is just a cool place to hang out.
 There are nice inside spaces, but assuming the weather is nice, you’ll want to hang out in the massive outdoor garden.
 You’ll never expect from the street that there’s this hidden oasis back here, but make sure you find it.